Costa Concordia: Amenities

 Costa Concordia was outfitted with approximately 1,500 cabins; 505 with private balconies, and 55 with direct access to the Samsara Spa, which were considered Spa staterooms; 58 suites had private balconies and 12 had direct access to the spa.
-Costa Concordia had one of the world's largest exercise facility areas at sea, the Samsara Spa, a two-level, 6000 m2 fitness center, with gym, a thalassotherapy pool, sauna, Turkish bath and a solarium.
+Costa Concordia had one of the world's largest exercise facility areas at sea, the Samsara Spa, a two-level, 6000 m2 fitness center, with gym, a thalassotherapy pool, sauna, steam room, and a solarium.
 The ship had four swimming pools, two with retractable roofs, five Jacuzzis, five spas, and a poolside movie theatre on the main pool deck.
 There were also five on-board restaurants, with Club Concordia and Samsara taking reservations-only dining.
 There were thirteen bars, including a cigar and cognac bar and a coffee and chocolate bar.
 Entertainment options included a three-level theatre, casino, a futuristic disco, a children's area equipped with video games and a basketball court.
-She also had onboard a Grand Prix motor racing simulator and an internet café.
+She also had on board a Grand Prix motor racing simulator and an internet café.